AmirYunus/IS6751_project_arxiv_classifier/report_document/report.md

 Expanding the hyperparameter search space could also yield valuable insights.
 While this study focused on hidden dimensions and learning rates, other parameters such as batch size, activation functions, and optimization algorithms could be included in the optimization process.
 A more comprehensive grid search or the implementation of advanced hyperparameter optimization techniques like Bayesian optimization could potentially discover better model configurations.

 Finally, investigating the model's behavior on different subsets of the data or specific edge cases could provide insights into its limitations and guide future improvements.
 This could include analyzing misclassified examples in detail or evaluating the model's performance on particularly challenging instances.
 Such analysis could inform targeted improvements to the model architecture or training process.

+# Acknowledgement

+I would like to express my sincere gratitude to Professor Jin Cheon Na for his invaluable guidance and support throughout this research project.
+His expertise and insightful feedback have significantly contributed to shaping and improving this work.